 Because we are heading into the hotter month in the Bay Area, I would postpone the planting of trees and shrubs until fall.

-- Check sprinklers and drip systems to make sure that all outlets are working correctly and not wasting water where not necessary.
+- Check sprinklers and drip systems to make sure that all outlets are working correctly and not wasting water if not necessary.

 - Check the soil moisture of container-grown vegetables and flowers daily.
-As the temperature rises, some plants may need watered twice daily.
+As the temperature rises, some plants may need to be watered twice daily.

 - Divide crowded spring-flowering bulbs and tubers, including bearded iris when the foliage dies off.
 Transplant bearded iris using the vigorous ends of the rhizomes.
 Discard the old center portion.
 Also, do cut the leaves back to about 8 inches (20 cm).

-- To encourage more flowers, cut off developing seed heads of coreopsis, cosmos, dahlias, marigolds, rudbeckia, and zinnias, and cut back and fertilize delphinium and phlox to encourage a second show of bloom.
+- To encourage more flowers, cut off developing seed heads of coreopsis, cosmos, dahlias, marigolds, rudbeckia, and zinnias, and cut back and fertilize delphinium and phlox to encourage a second showing of bloom.

-- Dead-head petunias to encourage more vigorus flowering
+- Dead-head petunias to encourage more vigorous flowering

-- Fertilize cymbidiums (orchides) to encourage flower formation for next winter’s bloom; feed them with quarter strength liquid fertilizer every time you water them.
+- Fertilize cymbidiums (orchides) to encourage flower formation for next winter’s bloom; feed them with a quarter-strength liquid fertilizer every time you water them.

 - Feed blooming annuals at least monthly to keep them producing flowers.